Notebook / Infrastructure / 004

 Architecture

-The OTEL Collector is the only component that the application services need to reach.
-It runs in the observability namespace and is exposed as a ClusterIP service.
-Prometheus and Promtail pull from the services directly — no sidecar agent required.
+The OTEL Collector is the only component the application services need to reach.
+Prometheus and Promtail pull from the services directly, no sidecar required.

-One detail worth noting: Spring Boot’s OTLP exporter uses the HTTP/protobuf transport on port 4318, while the Python services use the gRPC transport on port 4317.
-Both are received by the same OTEL Collector — it listens on both protocols simultaneously.
+One detail worth remembering: Spring Boot’s OTLP exporter uses HTTP/protobuf on port 4318, not gRPC on 4317.
+The Python services use gRPC on 4317.
+The Collector accepts both, so mixed runtimes work without additional configuration.

 The reference project